As the mother of two reflux babies, I understand how burping can quickly become an Olympic sport.

-Baby over the left shoulder, burping and rocking, and more often than not a trail of vomit down my back or on the floor.
+Baby over the left shoulder, burping and rocking, and, more often than not, a trail of sick down my back or on the floor.

 Apologies for that visual!

-Dark colours were quickly tossed from the wardrobe, and muslin baby wraps draped over the shoulder also became de rigueur for those first six months.
+Dark colours were quickly tossed from the wardrobe, and muslin baby wraps draped over the shoulder became part of my wardrobe for those first six months.

-But if your baby doesn’t have reflux, do you really need to burp your baby after every feed?
+But if your baby doesn’t have reflux, do you really need to burp them after every feed?

 Mothercraft nurse Chris Minogue’s advice

-Mothercraft nurse Chris Minogue said that burping to alleviate baby’s wind is only relevant when a baby is less than 12 weeks old.
+Mothercraft nurse Chris Minogue says that burping to alleviate baby’s wind is usually only relevant when a baby is less than 12 weeks old.

 According to Chris, it comes down to the physiology of a baby.